riceissa/issarice.com/wiki/givewell-staff-growth.md

 This is meant to be illustrative and not comprehensive.
 Care was taken to detect the first point in time when an employee appeared or disappeared from a page, so the above table should be generally accurate but probably not completely so.
 The Wayback Machine also had spotty coverage that lacked several months.
+Note also that sometime between mid-August and mid-September in 2016, GiveWell removed a bunch of their employees from the Our People page.
+My guess is that they are the ones who mainly do work on the Open Philanthropy Project.
+They seem to be listed separately on the Open Phil ["Team"][open_phil_team] page.

 # Table